-In contrast, biomass could be described as the technology of the moment, delivering large carbon savings whilst making financial sense and providing a strong, lengthy track record of successful projects in all sectors ranging from higher education and healthcare to residential and mixed use.
+Biomass delivers significant carbon savings and provides a strong, technically-robust solution with a long-standing track record of success in all sectors ranging from higher education and healthcare to residential and mixed use.

-The premise behind biomass is simple…You take organic material, such as wood chip, wood pellet or organic waste and then burn it in a biomass boiler or furnace to produce heat.
+Organic material, such as wood chip, wood pellet or organic waste and is burnt in a biomass boiler or furnace to produce heat.
 This can be used to provide heat and hot water and is regarded as renewable energy.

 Systems can range in size from small, domestic systems which are typically 10-15kw to significant power stations such as the Drax facility and our offering spans the medium to large categories.

 Typical biomass boiler systems can power single buildings or be connected to multiple buildings via a district heating network.
 An example of the multiple building approach is the University of St Andrews biomass energy project where a biomass furnace heats water at a remote site and pumps this through an underground district heating network to the main University campus, 4 miles away, where it heats 42 buildings and 2,600 student homes.

 Biomass is often called “carbon neutral” and, whilst carbon associated with transportation for fuel delivery mean this isn’t strictly accurate, it is extremely low-carbon when compared with other technologies utilising natural gas or coal as the primary fuel source.